paladin-t/bitty/docs/documents/manual.md

 ## Primitives

-The coordinate definition in Bitty Engine is:
+The coordinate definition in Bitty Engine is as follow:

 ![](imgs/coordinate.png)